mlflow/mlflow/examples/pytorch/MNIST/example1/README.md

 1. Number of epochs - max_epochs
 2. Number of gpus - gpus
-3. Backend in case of gpus environment - distributed_backend
+3. Backend in case of gpus environment - accelerator
 4. Batch size to process - batch-size
 5. Number of workers to process input - num-workers
 6. Learning rate - lr